rotki/rotki/docs/api.rst

    :statuscode 200: The exchange has been sucesfully delete
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: The exchange is not registered or some other error
+   :statuscode 409: No user is logged in.
+The exchange is not registered or some other error
    :statuscode 500: Internal Rotki error

 Querying the balances of an exchange